kozit/KsIL/Specification.md

 Description: Reads content in memory (can only be used in place of an absolute value)

-Parameters: location (4B, in memory position)
+Parameters: location (4 Bytes, in memory position)

 ## Read Length
 Bytecode: 0xFE